Availability and Quality of Maternal and Newborn Care in Kwara State, Nigeria

-Among the most common causes of maternal death are pre-eclampsia, haemorrhage, sepsis, complications from abortion and obstructed labour, 80% of these causes are preventable.
-It is on this background that The Wellbeing Foundation Africa (WBFA), the Liverpool School of Tropical Medicine (LSTM), and Johnson & Johnson jointly launched the Emergency Obstetric & Newborn Care (EmONC) project in partnership with the Kwara State Ministry of health in 2015.
-The aim of the project was improving maternal and neonatal health by building capacities of healthcare workers in basic and comprehensive emergency obstetrics and new born care (BEmONC and CEmONC) respectively.
+The Wellbeing Foundation Africa (WBFA), the Liverpool School of Tropical Medicine (LSTM), and Johnson & Johnson jointly launched the Emergency Obstetric & Newborn Care (EmONC) project in partnership with the Kwara State Ministry of health in 2015 to improve maternal and neonatal health by building capacities of healthcare workers in basic and comprehensive emergency obstetrics and newborn care (BEmONC and CEmONC) respectively with the potential to reduce maternal mortality by 15% and stillbirth rates by 20% in the state.

-Upon commencement, the project launched in 21 facilities across 7 local government areas (LGAs) in the state.
-It was eventually scaled-up to 27 other facilities in the remaining 9 LGAs to consolidate on the impact in the first phase, thus benefiting the entire State.
-At the end of the last phase of the project, healthcare workers in all 48 HCF in Kwara State were supported to provide Life Saving Skills Trainings and emergency obstetrics and newborn care services.
+The programme was scaled up to 27 other facilities in the remaining 9 LGAs to consolidate the impact in the first phase, thus benefiting the entire State.
+At the end of the last phase of the project, healthcare workers in all 48 HCF in Kwara State were supported to provide Life-Saving Skills Training and emergency obstetrics and newborn care services.

 The above chart represents data from the baseline assessment of all the Primary Health care facilities in the six (6) area councils of the FCT.
-There is a total of 247 primary Health care facilities in FCT with none activated for the delivery of life saving skills evident in the absence of no skill labs in all of these facilities.
-A total of 1130 Health care practitioners with only 60 being trained for Maternal lifesaving skills, that is only 5% of the HCPs working in the PHCs in FCT has been trained Lifesaving skills (LSS).
+There is a total of 247 primary Health care facilities in FCT with none activated for the delivery of life-saving skills evident in the absence of no skill labs in all of these facilities.
+A total of 1130 Health care practitioners with only 60 being trained in Maternal lifesaving skills, that is only 5% of the HCPs working in the Primary Health Centres in FCT have been trained in Life-Saving Skills (LSS).

-12% of HCPs in PHCs have been trained to carry out periodic maternal and perinatal death review, that is 12 in every 100 HCPs in FCT, this is significantly very low.
-Also, 2% of HCFs carries out perinatal and maternal death review, that is 2 in every 100 facility, this is also very low.
+12% of HCPs in PHCs have been trained to carry out periodic maternal and perinatal death reviews, that is 12 in every 100 HCPs in FCT, this is significantly very low.
+Also, 2% of HCFs carry out perinatal and maternal death reviews, that is 2 in every 100 facilities, this is also very low.

-The absence of any form of Emergency Obstetric and Newborn Care & LSS trainings for healthcare workers of healthcare services delivery system in the FCT over the years, coupled with Nigeria’s poor maternal mortality rate has highlighted the need to prioritise the following outcomes when the project is launched in the FCT:
+The absence of any form of Emergency Obstetric and Newborn Care & LSS training for healthcare workers in the healthcare services delivery system in the FCT over the years, coupled with Nigeria’s poor maternal mortality rate has highlighted the need to prioritise the following outcomes when the project is launched in the FCT:

 - Improve the quality of Emergency Obstetric Care and Newborn Care (EmONC) in an initial forty (40) HCFs across the six Area Councils in the FCT where WBFA has its midwives operational.